mjspriggs/overview/glossary/glossary.md

 An association between an application and a service instance that contains the application credentials that are used to communicate with the service instance.

-### service credential
-{: #x8878996}

-A set of API endpoint information and enrollIDs or secrets that are used to interact with network resources, such as CAs, orderers, and peers, in a blockchain network.

 ### service endpoint
 {: #x2871419}

-The physical address of a service which implements one or more interfaces.
+The physical address of a service that implements one or more interfaces.

 ### service ID
 {: #x9148163}